Spirit photography: Spirit photographers

 An American jewelry engraver and amateur photographer named William Mumler published, in 1862, a photograph of what was purportedly the spirit of his cousin, who had died 12 years earlier.
-The media sensation that this caused led Mumler to leave engraving and to begin a successful business as a "Spirit Photographic Medium", which he set up in New York and Boston servicing those hoping to find a supernatural connection with relatives killed in the American Civil War.
+This first incident took place in the studios of Mrs. Helen F. Stuart in Boston.
+The media sensation that this caused led Mumler to leave engraving and to begin a successful business as a "Spirit Photographic Medium", established within Mrs. Stuart's studios and later moved to New York.
+He serviced those hoping to find a supernatural connection to lost relatives, many of them children or young men killed in the American Civil War.
+Mrs. Stuart is thought to have been involved in obtaining these spirit photographs.

 One of Mumler's most famous images is a photograph of Mary Todd Lincoln posed with the purported spirit of her assassinated husband.
-The apparent spirits that Mumler had captured were double exposures of previous clients from photographic plates that were improperly cleaned.
-In 1869, Mumler's fraud was discovered and he was charged.
-He was acquitted, however, despite the evidence provided that one of his so-called spirits was shown to be still alive.
+The apparent spirits that Mumler had captured were thought to be double exposures of previous clients from photographic plates that were improperly cleaned.
+In 1869, Mumler was accused of fraud.
+He was acquitted, however, despite the claim that one of his so-called spirits was shown to be still alive.
 P.T.
 Barnum, who testified against Mumler, was one of his outspoken critics, declaring he was taking advantage of people's grief.
 Mumler later moved on to doing regular photography.